 The Government of Indonesia embarked on a large-scale reform of Penmas.
-Working with officials of the World Bank, the Government designed a project which in its first phase is to cover the six most populous provinces (containing 70% of the population) and will last for four years.
+Working with officials of the World Bank, the government designed a project that in its first phase is to cover the six most populous provinces (containing 70 per cent of the population) and will last for four years.
 Half of the over \$30 million cost is being provided from the government budget, and the other half is in the form of a loan from the World Bank.
-Included in the project is a provision for a technical assistance contract with an outside organization to provide specialists, and to provide training for key Penmas personnel overseas (Comings, 1979).
+Included in the project is a provision for a technical assistance contract with an outside organization to provide specialists and to provide training for key Penmas personnel overseas (Comings, 1979).
 The goals of the reform included the following major points:

-strengthening the management and supervision capabilities of Penmas establishing a program for regular in-service training for staff of Penmas creating institutional capability to develop, manufacture, and distribute improved learning materials introducing a continuous process of evaluation into Penmas programming establishing a system of local learning funds to support learning activities in the villages
+Strengthening the management and supervision capabilities of Penmas.

+Establishing a programme for regular in-service training for staff of Penmas.

+Creating institutional capability to develop, manufacture, and distribute improved learning materials.
+Introducing a continuous process of evaluation into Penmas programming.

-These goals make clear that the purpsoe of the reform is a thorough revitalization of Penmas so that it will become a significant contributor to non-school education in Indonesia.
+Establishing a system of local learning funds to support learning activities in the villages.
+These goals make clear that the purpose of the reform is a thorough revitalization of Penmas so that it will become a significant contributor to non-school education in Indonesia.
 The implementation of the reform has two major components: the development of facilities, equipment, and learning materials; and the substantial upgrading of the capabilities of the human resources at all levels of the organization.
-For both components the initial emphasis is being placed on activities at the national center and at the six provincial offices.
-When fully trained teams supported by appropriate facilities are established at the provincial level, then training and materials development will start for activities at the district and sub-district level.
-The reform strategy is thus one of beginning at the center and working downward in steps.
+For both components the initial emphasis is being placed on activities at the national centre and at the six provincial offices.
+When fully trained teams supported by appropriate facilities are established at the provincial level, then training and materials development will start for activities at the district and subdistrict level.
+The reform strategy is thus one of beginning at the centre and working downward in steps.
 Consolidation at each step is to be achieved before using the newly achieved capabilities at that level to carry out training and development at the next lower step.

 A reform effort of this magnitude did not spring into being all at once.
-Smaller-scale efforts with Penmas had been underway for a number of years in selected pilot locations.
-Primary emphasis in these efforts was on the development of effective local materials and methods which would work in village settings.
-Out of these efforts, many of which were based at one of the provincial offices of Penmas (Kindervatter, 1979, chapter V), there grew a Penmas philosophy of nonformal education.
+Smaller-scale efforts with Penmas had been under way for a number of years in selected pilot locations.
+Primary emphasis in these efforts was on the development of effective local materials and methods that would work in village settings.
+Out of these efforts, many of which were based at one of the provincial offices of Penmas (Kindervatter, 1979, Chapter V), there grew a Penmas philosophy of non-formal education.
 This philosophy sets a tone for the reform effort and has had particular influence on the proposed learning activities at the lowest level.

-process which remains closely related to their live experiences (Iskandar, 1977).
+The philosophy is essentially one of a learnercentred process of defining needs, working together in groups with the aid of volunteer facilitators, making use of nationally distributed materials supplemented by locally produced materials, and involving the learners in an ongoing process that remains closely related to their live experiences (Iskandar, 1977).
 These 'learning groups' form the foundation upon which the plans for reform of Penmas are based.
 The development, guidance and support of these groups is the major task of the overall Penmas structure being revitalized by the reform.
-The project calls for many thousands of these groups to be created during the reform process, so that by the end of the reform Penmas will have the capability to serve up to one million learners each year.
+The project calls for many thousands of these groups to be created during the reform process, so that by the end of the reform Penmas will have the capability to serve up to a million learners each year.